11.27.17 | TAX Chat

 - Affect other tax breaks with income-based limits.

 Also keep in mind that, while retirement plan distributions aren’t subject to the additional 0.9% Medicare tax or 3.8% net investment income tax (NIIT), they are included in your modified adjusted gross income (MAGI).
 That means they could trigger or increase the NIIT, because the thresholds for that tax are based on MAGI.

 For more information on RMDs or tax-savings strategies for your retirement plan distributions, please contact us.
-I can be reached at meagan@BerdonLLP.com or contact to your Berdon advisor.
+You can reach me at firstname.lastname@example.org or contact your Berdon advisor.